zacharytabler/space-kidet/README.md

 ### How To Use 🔧
 This application contains both server side and client side functionality.

-From your command line, clone this application
+From your command line, clone Space KIDet
 ```bash
 # Clone this repository
 $ git clone https://github.com/zacharytabler/space-kidet.git